 Changing your Skype account name/ Skype ID

-Unfortunately, we have bad news for you: Skype account usernames can’t be be changed.
+Unfortunately, we have bad news for you: Skype account usernames can’t be changed.
 Microsoft explains that:

 Legacy (old) Skype account “names” or “nick-names” could not be changed prior to being transitioned to Microsoft accounts in September 2016, and neither can they be changed now.
 The only way to change how you are found on Skype is to create a new Microsoft account and a new e-mail address as part of the new account set-up process.

-The solution to have a professional looking Skype username and ID is to simply create a new one.
-Indeed, by creating a new user, you’ll loose all your contacts.
+The solution to having a professional-looking Skype username and ID is to simply create a new one.
+Indeed, by creating a new user, you’ll lose all your contacts.

 To wrap it up, once a Skype Name is registered, it can never be changed.
 What you can do is change your Skype display name.